kangaroo-eating-carrots/tic-tac-toe-html-branches/README.md

 # Tic Tac Toe Flask Application

 A simple Tic Tac Toe game built with Python and Flask.
 This application allows two players to play Tic Tac Toe in a web browser.
+Originally forked from NM-Tafe Group Activity, and then Updated by Jeonghyun Min

 ## Features

 - Two-player Tic Tac Toe game
+- Branch > main: normal tic tae toe game
+- Branch > blind: blind tic tae toe game in which players cannot see their marks until the game end
 - Simple web interface
 - Option to reset the game